 Bridget Vallence: On a point of order, Speaker, not once but twice the Premier has defied your ruling.
-This is about aggravated burglaries committed in the past -
+This is about aggravated burglaries committed in the past, not about the crystal ball of your future weak not so tough bail laws.